 This can lead to results that vastly skew the customer experience.
 Questions should instead be neutral in order to guide a customer to come up with their own result.

 IVR Technology Group can allow customers to justify survey answers via the methods they are delivered.
-With iSurvey360, surveys can be delivered with a phone call.
+With IVR Surveys, surveys can be delivered with a phone call.
 With an IVR survey, a customer’s answer can be recorded.
 This will allow a company to literally listen to the voice of their customer.
-Another method of delivery with iSurvey360 can utilize is via text message.
+Another method of delivery with a survey is via text message.
 With this method, a customer can provide justification of their answers in 140 characters of less.